5.3.1 Non-agency Payments

 The date of notification of the payment is the trigger for commencing to credit up to 30% towards the current liability.
 If a payer satisfies the conditions and the amount of the payment is more than 30% of the enforceable maintenance liability in a given month, the payer will be said to have an 'uncredited' amount.
 This uncredited amount can be applied against the payer's enforceable maintenance liability in a later month provided the conditions for payment are again met.

 The Registrar cannot credit an uncredited amount towards any child support arrears that accumulated prior to the payer notifying the Registrar of the prescribed payment.
-An uncredited amount can be applied to arrears that accumulate after the notification, but only when at least 70% of the liability is satisfied by cash or a non-agency payment credited under s71 or s71A.
+An uncredited amount can be applied to arrears that accumulate after the notification, but only when at least 70% of the liability is satisfied by cash or a non-agency payment credited under section 71 or section 71A.

 Example: A payer has a current liability of $100 per month and owes $3,000 in arrears.